Overview of TBI

 Incidence and Prevalence of TBI

-According to the Centers for Disease Control and Prevention (CDC), approximately 1.4 million people suffer TBI each year in the United States and about 50,000 people die from the injury.
-Estimates of the number of people who have survived a TBI range from 2.5 million to 6.5 million.
-The range is broad because mild TBI often goes unreported.
+According to the Centers for Disease Control and Prevention (CDC), approximately 2.5 million TBIs occur either as an isolated injury or along with other injuries each year in the United States and more than 50,000 people die from the injury.
+Estimates of the number of people who have survived a TBI is broadbrain injury may go unreportedand ranges from 2.5 million to 6.5 million.

-The cost of traumatic brain injuries in the United States is estimated at $48.3 billion annually: $31.7 billion in hospitalization costs and another $16.6 billion in costs associated with fatalities.
+The cost of traumatic brain injuries in the United States is estimated at more than $48.3 billion annually: over $31.7 billion in hospitalization costs and another $16.6 billion+ in costs associated with fatalities.

-The CDC estimates the total cost of acute care and rehabilitation for TBI victims in the United States is $9 billion to $10 billion per year, not including indirect costs to families and society (e.g., lost earnings, work time, and productivity for family members, caregivers, and employers, or the costs associated with providing social services).
+The CDC estimates the total cost of acute care and rehabilitation for TBI victims in the United States is about $10 billion per year, not including indirect costs to families and society (e.g., lost earnings, work time, and productivity for family members, caregivers, and employers, or the costs associated with providing social services).

 It is estimated that over a lifetime, it can cost between $600,000 and $1,875,000 to care for a survivor of severe TBI.